-- a.
-Approaching College and Career Readiness and Above: DC PCSB set an aspirational target of 100 for level 3 and above. - b.
-College and Career Ready: The target for PARCC level 4+/MSAA level 3+ measures is 100 minus the 90th percentile of DC public charter school performance multiplied by 0.25 added to the 90th percentile of performance9, calculated using a three-year weighted average.10 - c.
+percentile of performance $^{10},$ calculated using a three-year weighted average.
+11

+- c.
 The floor for the achievement measures are zero. - d.
 The achievement measures have three years of data and are considered established measures (measures with three or more years of data).
 The College and Career Ready targets are calculated based on data through 2018-19 and set for two years with 2019-20 serving as year one.
 The floor and target will follow the business rules to be updated for the 2021-22 PMF Policy and Technical Guide.